crxssed7/plex-checker/README.md

 # plex-checker
-Checks if you Plex TV show is missing episodes
+Checks if your Plex TV show is missing episodes